 - ensure your dog doesn’t disturb people with repeated barking or howling

 - ensure your dog doesn’t hurt, endanger or distress people, animals or protected wildlife

-- Ensure that the dog does not damage or endanger any property belonging to any other person
+- ensure your dog doesn’t damage or endanger property belonging to someone else

-- Comply with the requirements of the Act and of all regulations and bylaws made under the Act
+- comply with the requirements of the Dog Control Act and all regulations and bylaws made under the Act

-- Provide Palmerston North City Council with details if your dog is microchipped by a vet
+- provide Palmerston North City Council with details if your dog is microchipped and or neutered